 How long does it take to see improvement on a new food?

-Most dogs stabilize within two to four weeks if the new food is a good match.
-Always transition slowly over seven to ten days by mixing the old and new food—switching cold turkey causes temporary diarrhea even with a better food.
-If you see no improvement after four weeks, the food isn’t the right fit or the issue isn’t food-related.
+Most dogs stabilize within two to four weeks if the new food is a good match and you’ve transitioned properly.
+If you see no improvement after four weeks on a complete transition, the food isn’t the right fit or the issue isn’t food-related.
 See your vet.

 Can I make homemade food for a sensitive-stomach dog?